intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/pytorch_train.md

-# BigDL-Nano PyTorch Overview
+# BigDL-Nano PyTorch Training Overview

-BigDL-Nano can be used to accelerate PyTorch or PyTorch-Lightning applications on both training and inference workloads.
+BigDL-Nano can be used to accelerate PyTorch or PyTorch-Lightning applications on training workloads.
 The optimizations in BigDL-Nano are delivered through an extended version of PyTorch-Lightning `Trainer`.
 These optimizations are either enabled by default or can be easily turned on by setting a parameter or calling a method.

-## PyTorch Training

 We will briefly describe here the major features in BigDL-Nano for PyTorch training.
 You can find complete examples here [links to be added]().